Economic Insight

 • What influenced CPI this quarter?

-In this comprehensive WA-specific business strategy report, CCIWA’s expert economists outline – in simple language – how key global economic trends could shape local business performance and identify practical and relevant strategic opportunities to ensure your business stays ahead of the curve.
+In this report, we outline in simple language how current events and key economic trends are likely to shape business opportunities and challenges in Western Australia and discuss our expectations for the future.
+Importantly, we identify practical, relevant and implementable strategic opportunities across a range of key focus areas that will ensure your business stays ahead of the curve.

 This report contains:

-• Detailed analysis of the most important issues facing WA business, including inflationary pressures, supply chain risk, and labour shortages.
+• Detailed analysis of the most important issues facing WA businesses, including cost pressures and labour shortages.

 To upgrade your membership to Advantage or Corporate, please click here.